Sunflower Whole Wheat Bread

 Now, where was I going with this?
 Oh, yeah, back to soda bread.
 I must have eaten a different variety of Irish brown bread once, if not twice, a day.
 Plain or with Irish butter, I enjoyed every iteration of this classic Irish loaf.
 I’m always on the lookout for hearty, whole wheat soda bread like this yummy Sunflower Whole Wheat Bread.
 And when you finish this loaf, why not bake up this healthier whole wheat banana bread.
 Why not feel virtuous while you’re enjoying a slice of homemade bread??

-- Do not over mix your batter.
-PRO-Tip: Never use a mixer when making quick breads.
+- PRO-Tip: Never use a mixer when making quick breads.
 Overworking the dough will cause tunnels throughout your bread!

 - Prep your pan well so your bread does not stick.
 Besides greasing the pan, I like to line the bottom of the pan with a rectangle of parchment paper which I then grease.